onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

   * analytic structures (Hodge decomposition),
   * algebraic structures (cycle classes),

 * a template for encoding other standard conjectures involving cohomology and cycles, such as:

   * Grothendieck standard conjectures,
-  * variants of Bloch–Beilinson conjectures in a tension setting,
+  * variants of Bloch and Beilinson type conjectures in a tension setting,

 * a bridge between:

   * purely mathematical problems in algebraic geometry,
-  * physical and information theoretic problems with similar “cycle vs ambient” structure.
+  * physical and information theoretic problems with similar “cycle versus ambient” structure.

 As other problems reach higher E and N levels, their interactions with Q004 will refine the libraries and fairness constraints, while keeping the effective layer boundary intact.